indexed-finance/nirn/contracts/adapters/README.md

 There are two interfaces for these adapters - one for tokens that wrap non-WETH ERC20s, and one for tokens that wrap either Ether or Wrapped Ether.

 The contracts `AbstractErc20Adapter` and `AbstractEtherAdapter` have been written to simplify the process of writing new adapters.
-They define several external functions that individual implementations should generally not need to overwrite, with the exception of `getAPR`, `getHypotheticalAPR` and `underlyingBalance`.
+They define several external functions that individual implementations should generally not need to overwrite, with the exception of `getAPR`, `getHypotheticalAPR` and `balanceUnderlying`.

 # ERC20 Adapter Methods